When I retired friends asked me what I would do with all my free time.

 We spend weekends in the Connecticut countryside where I could have my own garden plot, but gardening had never seemed appealing.

-But in fact that perfectly described my son who had even worked on an organic farm.
-“Take a garden plot, and I’ll help you plant it.”, he promised.
+But in fact that perfectly describes my son who’s a spiritual guy, loves to cook, and has even worked on an organic farm.
+“Take a garden plot, and I’ll come up and help you plant it.” he promised.

 And so that summer we planted tomatoes, beans, eggplant, lettuce, carrots and squash.
 And I weeded and watered and with great satisfaction I watched my garden grow.